-Except as set forth above, we have not reviewed any other documents with respect to the Board and have conducted no independent investigation with respect to any financing statement, amendment or continuation to a financing statement, federal or state tax lien, federal or state judgment lien, cause of action, complaint or similar document that may be filed by any party against the Board.
+Except as set forth above, we have not reviewed any other documents with respect to the Board or the 2018 CIT Bonds and have conducted no independent investigation with respect to any financing statement, amendment or continuation to a financing statement, federal or state tax lien, federal or state judgment lien, cause of action, complaint or similar document that may be filed by any party against the Board.
 Except as expressly discussed above, we have made no independent investigation of the facts referred to herein; and have reviewed and relied without independent investigation on the accuracy thereof.
-We have assumed that the Documents set forth the complete and final understanding of the parties with respect to the Financing.
-In respect of the opinions requested with respect to the Financing, we believe that our reliance on the representations, covenants and other provisions in the Documents relating to the purposes and permitted uses of the Pledged Taxes and the proceeds of the Bonds is reasonable.
+We have assumed that the Bond Documents set forth the complete and final understanding of the parties with respect to the Financing.
+In respect of the opinions requested regarding the Financing, we believe that our reliance on the representations, covenants and other provisions in the Bond Documents relating to the purposes and permitted uses of the Pledged CIT Revenues and the proceeds of the 2018 CIT Bonds is reasonable.